pammacdotnet/TypstPaper/paper.typ

 = Typst and LaTeX <sec:latex>
 Typst and LaTeX @Knuth86@Lamport94 are both markup-based typesetting systems (whose foundations are analyzed in @sec:art), but they differ in several key aspects.
 Regarding the language and its syntax, Typst employs intuitive patterns, similar to those found in Markdown @Voegler14, making it more accessible.
 Its commands and language rules are designed to work consistently, reducing the need to learn different conventions for each new add-on (called _packages_ in the Typst _semantic field_, and reviewed later in @sec:package).

 @fig:LaTeXvTypst demonstrates a side-by-side example of the equivalent LaTeX and Typst code.
+As it can be seen, even for a small document describing simple, introductory Algebra-related concepts, any LaTeX distribution would need a more cumbersome syntax and auxiliary markup.

 #let affine-typst = "affine example/typst.typ"
 #let affine-latex = "affine example/latex.latex"